-One of the reasons for this blog is to show that concerts are a means to bring people together.
+One of the reasons for this blog is to show that live music performances are a means to bring people together.
 Concerts can happen anywhere as long as there is a will.
-This blogs shows the way.
+This blog shows the way.

 Here is a collection of behind-the-scenes stories and reflections on the value chain of concert productions, from individual practice to final performance, from audience development to sponsorship and fund-raising for future concerts, and other topics in cultural economics and creative entrepreneurship that are necessary to sustain independent music professionals today.